turingschool/launch-curriculum/module3/lessons/Week2/FeatureTesting.md

 ## Setting Up a Test Server Environment

-1. Add a new Project to your Solution - call the project `MvcMovie.FeatureTests`.
+1. Add a new xUnit Test Project to your Solution - call the project `MvcMovie.FeatureTests`.
 2. Create a Project Reference from your test project to the `MvcMovie` project.
-3. Install the following packages:
+3. Install the following packages into the Test project:
-    * Microsoft.Extentions.Hosting
+    * Microsoft.Extentions.Hosting (version 7.0.1)
-    * Microsoft.AspNetCore.Hosting
+    * Microsoft.AspNetCore.Hosting (version 2.2.7)
     * Microsoft.AspNetCore.Mvc.Testing (version 6.0.16)
 4. Add a class called `Program.cs` - this is where we are going to create our test server!
 Add the code below to this file: